 As a child, if you asked me what I wanted to be when I grew up, I said I wanted to be an artist.
-Throughout my life it’s been my dream to make my living by making beautiful things.
-I find it very interesting and gratifying that in the later part of my life I’m starting over and finally living my dream.
+Throughout my life, it’s been my dream to make a living by making beautiful things.
+I find it very interesting and gratifying that I’m starting over and finally living my dream in the later part of my life.

-My medium was always paint.
-I loved painting animals, landscapes, people, murals.
-Then I discovered photography and it took over.
-It was a hobby then it turned into a profession and I made my living with it but my heart yearned to paint again.
+My medium was always painting.
+I loved painting animals, landscapes, people, and murals.
+Then I discovered photography, and it took over.
+It was a hobby, then it turned into a profession and I made my living with it, but my heart yearned to paint again.
 There was never time.
 Decades passed and life marched on.
-Eventually I developed a “tick” in my right hand which made it obvious that I could never paint again.
+Eventually, I developed a “tick” in my right hand, which made it obvious that I could never paint again.
 I found myself wishing I could find a way to meld the two skills of painting and photography.
-A few years ago I found a tutorial to teach me how to accomplish that meld.
+A few years ago, I found a tutorial to teach me how to accomplish that meld.
 I learned to digitally paint my photographs in Photoshop.
 It was a new creative challenge that I was hungry for.
 Digital painting became my therapy in the middle of a stressful world and I applied myself with enthusiasm.

 As I look back, I can see that the disability of a “tick” in my hand turned into a true blessing.
-Without it I may never have looked for the way to paint digitally.
+Without it, I may never have looked for a way to paint digitally.
 The hand of God was in it.
-This teaches me even more to trust Him when life is not comfortable.
+This teaches me even more to trust Him when life is uncomfortable.